dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Applications are represented as a set of methods within a [namespace](GlasNamespaces.md).
-The [glas executable](GlasCLI.md) can reference applications in the user's configuration namespace, typically at 'env.appname.app.\*', or by loading a script and extracting 'app.\*'.
-These naming conventions simplify composition, recognition, and extraction of applications.
+Assume applications are represented as a set of 'app.\*' methods in a [namespace](GlasNamespaces.md).
+The [glas executable](GlasCLI.md) lets users select and run an application from a configuration namespace or by compiling a file as a script.
+By convention, every application defines at least 'app.settings' to guide integration.

-Every application must define 'app.settings' to guide integration.
-The executable does not observe settings directly.
-Instead, for reasons of portability and security, the configuration generates an adapter based on application settings and runtime version info.

-The glas executable may support multiple run modes.
-For example:

-* *transaction-loop applications* - repeatedly evaluate 'step' in separate transactions, rely on incremental computing and non-deterministic choice as basis for concurrency.
-* *threaded applications* - long-running procedure evaluated over the course of multiple transactions, may spawn many such 'threads'.
-Conventional 'main' procedure.
-* *staged applications* - generate another application based on command-line arguments, then run that.

-The adapter must heuristically select the best run mode based on application settings and runtime version info.
-This document focuses on the transaction loop, which is a very nice fit for my vision of glas systems.
-However, threaded applications and staging are discussed towards the end.
+The glas executable may support mulitple run modes, selecting one based on settings.
+This document will focus primarily on a *transaction loop* run mode, which is an especially good fit for my vision of glas systems.
+However, we could also support the conventional 'main' thread or staged applications.

 ## The Transaction Loop

-A *transaction loop* is a very simple idea - a repeating transaction, atomic and isolated.
-A direct implementation is nothing special; at best, it makes a convenient event dispatch loop, friendly for live coding and orthogonal persistence.
-However, consider a few optimizations we can apply:
+A transaction loop is a very simple idea: a repeating transaction, atomic and isolated.
+Those properties - repetition, atomicity, and isolation - allow for several useful optimizations:

 * *incremental computing* - We don't always need to repeat the entire transaction from the start.
 Instead, roll-back and recompute based on changed inputs.
 If repeating the transaction is obviously unproductive, e.g. it aborts, then we don't need to repeat at all until conditions change.
 If productive, we still get a smaller, tighter repeating transaction that can be optimized with partial evaluation of the stable inputs.
 * *duplication on non-deterministic choice* - If the computation is stable up to the choice, then duplication is subject to incremental computing.
 This provides a basis for concurrency, a set of threads reactive to observed conditions.
 If the computation is unstable, then at most one will commit while the other aborts (due to read-write conflict), representing a race condition or search.
 Both possibilities are useful.
 * *distributed runtimes* - A distributed runtime can mirror a repeating transaction across multiple nodes.
 For performance, we can heuristically abort transactions best started on another node, e.g. due to locality of resources.
 Under incremental computing and duplication on non-deterministic choice, this results in different transactions running on different nodes.
 In case of network partitioning, transactions in each partition may run independently insofar as we can guarantee serializability (e.g. by tracking 'ownership' of variables).
 An application can be architected such that *most* transactions fully evaluate on a single node and communicate asynchronously through runtime-supported queues, bags, or CRDTs.

-If implemented, the transaction loop covers many more use-cases - reactive systems, concurrency, distributed systems with graceful degradation and resilience.
-Applications must still be designed to fully leverage these features, this is simplified by a comprehensible core: users can easily understand or debug each transaction in isolation.
+Assuming these optimizations, the transaction loop supports reactive systems, concurrency, and distributed systems with graceful degradation and resilience.
+Users can easily understand and debug transactions in isolation.
 Also, even with these optimizations, the transaction loop remains friendly for live coding and orthogonal persistence.

-Further, there are several lesser optimizations we might apply:
+Further, there are several lesser optimizations we might simplify a program:

 * *congestion control* - A runtime can heuristically favor repeating transactions that fill empty queues or empty full queues.
 * *conflict avoidance* - A runtime can arrange for transactions that will likely conflict to evaluate in different time slots.
 This reduces the amount of rework.
 * *soft real-time* - A repeating transaction can 'wait' for a point in time by observing a clock then diverging.
 A runtime can precompute the transaction slightly ahead of time and have it ready to commit.
 * *loop fusion* - A runtime can identify repeating transactions that compose nicely and create larger transactions, allowing for additional optimizations.

-These optimizations don't open new opportunities, but they can simplify life for the programmer.

-*Note:* A conventional process or procedure can be modeled in terms of a repeating transaction that always writes state about the next step.
-Of course, there is a performance hit compared to directly running concurrent procedures.
+Transaction loops present two significant challenges.
+First, the most important optimizations are difficult to implement.
+Without them, we're effectively limited to an event dispatch loop and heuristic selection of non-deterministic forks based on epoll.
+Fortunately, the simple event dispatch loop is still a nice application model and sufficient for many applications.
+Second, request-response interactions must generally commit the request and yield before a response becomes available, which can be awkward to express.
+This can be mitigated by front-end syntax, perhaps something like 'async' and 'await' keywords.

+*Note:* Regarding [ACID (Atomicity, Consistency, Isolation, Durability)](https://en.wikipedia.org/wiki/ACID) properties, only atomicity and isolation are required for a transaction loop.
+However, consistency is indirectly supported via type systems and assertions, and durability can be implicitly integrated based on binding some application state to shared persistent storage.

 ## Transaction-Loop Applications